mpio-be/windR/README.md

 -----

 -   make vignettes travis proof
--   make getWind function testthat proof
+-   check getWind function (make it testthat proof & faster with raster)
+-   check if there is a way to make the particle creation faster

 WindR
 -----